plnkx/blog/_posts/2015-06-06-dantes-inferno-my-favorite-plnkx-note.markdown

 # Make something people want

-At any rate, the daily success of those two notes (one while parking, one while walking) increased my confidence in the value of the idea.
+At any rate, the daily success of those two types of notes (walking and parking) increased my confidence in the value of the idea.
 Sadly, work-life was still questionable.

-So I posted another note right by the door.
+So I posted another note by the door.
 At the time, it was my little secret.

-And from then on -- every day if I was lucky -- I'd drive in to work and walk and walk and then right before I got to the door... my phone would buzz.
-I'd smile and look down at the note.
+From then on -- every day if I was lucky -- I'd drive to work and get out of my car and walk and walk until I got to the door where my phone would *buzz* -- telling me there were notes in play.

+I'd smile and look down at my phone.
 I knew what to expect.
 Anticipation was half the fun.
 It was something I wanted.

-# Dante's Inferno
+# Italian for Hell

-The title of the note by the door: [_Dante's Inferno_](http://en.wikipedia.org/wiki/Inferno_%28Dante%29).
+The title of the note: [_Dante's Inferno_](http://en.wikipedia.org/wiki/Inferno_%28Dante%29).

-'Inferno' (Italian for "Hell") is the first part of Dante Alighieri's 14th-century epic poem _Divine Comedy_.

-And the note reads:
+The note reads:

 ```
 "Abandon all hope, ye who enter here."
 ```

 It brings a smile to my face, even today.
-No matter how many dozens of times I've seen it.

 Everyone should go into work with a smile on their face.
 Don't you think?

 The plnkx app is currently in BETA release.

+What else can it do?